arago/ActionHandlers/python-actionhandler/README.md

 #### Get packages and python modules from the internet

 Please follow these steps in order to download and install all requirements from the internet.
-If you want to do an offline installation, please see section *Offline installation using the included packages* below.

 ##### System packages and python modules
 1. Install the IUS repository by downloading and installing the appropriate package from https://ius.io/GettingStarted/